Human recombinant epidermal growth factor. Medicinal reference book geotar. Restrictions on use

 VEGF, FGF,

-An increase in the number of growth factors is also observed in many types of tumors, and their number can also increase in autoimmune diseases: for example, in rheumatoid arthritis, a high concentration of VEGF is found in the joints and skin.
+An increase in the number of growth factors is observed in many types of tumors, and their number can also increase with autoimmune diseases: for example, when rheumatoid arthritis found in joints and skin high concentration VEGF.

-Some researchers believe that the constant use of cosmetic products containing growth factors can provoke the development of tumors or other health problems.
-In addition, the use of TGF is associated with a possible increased risk of severe scarring and even the development of keloid scars at the site of injuries and injuries.
-The use of eyelash stimulants has also generated controversy: ophthalmologists believe that they can cause inflammation of the eyes.
-There is no complete certainty that growth factors really penetrate into the deeper layers of the skin and can seriously affect the aging process.
+Some researchers believe that continuous use cosmetics containing growth factors can cause tumors or other health problems.
+In addition, a possible increase in the risk of severe scarring and even the development of keloids at the site of injury and damage is associated with the use of TGF.
+The use of products to stimulate eyelash growth has also given rise to debate: ophthalmologists believe that they can cause eye inflammation.
+There is also no complete confidence that growth factors actually penetrate into the deep layers of the skin and can seriously affect the aging process.

 In general, the official position regarding the use of growth factors in cosmetology can be formulated as follows:

-• - Apply products with growth factors for a short period of time (for example, in the form of an active course lasting no more than four to six weeks), then take a break for several months.
+• - Use products with growth factors for a short period of time (for example, in the form of an active course lasting no more than four to six weeks), and then take a break for several months.

-• - It is advisable not to use products with growth factors on a daily basis (say, use only masks with growth factors once or twice a week, but not creams or concentrates for daily care).
+• - It is advisable not to use products with growth factors daily (say, use only masks with growth factors once or twice a week, but not creams or concentrates for daily care).

-• - In no case should you use products with growth factors at an increased risk of developing cancer, people who have had or are suffering from skin cancer (melanoma, etc.).
+• - Do not use products with growth factors under any circumstances. increased risk development of cancer, people who have been ill or are ill oncological diseases skin (melanoma, etc.).

 Pro

-Express transformation Well, the hot season has begun for cosmetologists, whose clients desperately dream of a global transformation a couple of days before the publication.
-So, how to help such a "sudden" client?
-Expert opinion We bring to the attention of experts an overview of Alexandria Professional™ brand products.
-Alexandria Professional™ President Lina Kennedy personally shared her experience with the masters, talking about the most interesting and unique preparations.
-Sensitive skin Often patients come to the cosmetologist whose skin "suddenly" became sensitive.
-What is hypersensitivity and how to deal with it?
+Express transformation Well, the hot time has begun for cosmetologists, whose clients desperately dream of a global transformation a couple of days before going out.
+So, how can you help such a “sudden” client?
+Expert opinion We bring to the attention of specialists a review of Alexandria Professional™ brand products.
+President of Alexandria Professional™ Lina Kennedy personally shared her experience with the specialists, talking about the most interesting and unique drugs.
+Sensitive skin Often patients come to a cosmetologist whose skin has “suddenly” become sensitive.
+What's happened increased sensitivity and how to work with it?
 What is color?
-During the summer, most clients tend to add brightness to their image, including in the makeup palette.
-How to avoid mistakes and present makeup "in the right color"?
+In summer, most clients strive to add brightness to their image, including their makeup palette.
+How to avoid mistakes and present makeup “in desired color"?
 Let's try to figure it out.
-Photoaging is reversible What is photoaging and how to deal with it photogenic makeup The perfect image in the pictures depends on the right makeup.
-In this article, we will talk about the nuances that professional makeup artists need to consider when performing photo makeup. growth factors Mysterious growth factors have become one of the most popular ingredients in cosmetology in recent years.
+Photoaging is reversible What is photoaging and how to deal with it Photogenic makeup Ideal image in the pictures depends on the correct makeup.
+In this article we will talk about the nuances that professional makeup artists need to take into account when performing photo makeup.
+Growth factors Mysterious growth factors have become one of the most popular ingredients in cosmetology in recent years.
 What is it, and, most importantly, why is it good?
-Instrument care and sterilization We continue the publication of selected chapters from the new book by Norbert Scholz "Textbook and Illustrated Atlas of Podology" with a story about the proper care of instruments.
-Sugar level Before introducing a new depilation procedure into the list of services, cosmetologists face many questions, which our experts will try to answer in this article.
-Unique Cosmetics with a unique composition - the machinations of marketers or the achievement of medicine?
-Unique properties of Helix Aspersa In this article, we will introduce you to the properties of Helix Aspersa slime, an edible snail that serves as a valuable raw material in the production of cosmetics.
-At the device We present an overview of cosmetology devices for the face and body, as well as recommendations from experts on the choice of equipment.
-Cracks in the feet Treatment and prevention of crack problems Trend: Colored strands This season, color highlighting has become a full-fledged trend of fashion weeks, which means that in the very near future, clients will be drawn to beauty salons with a request to do it for them.
-Application point What is transdermal cosmetics? tone correction The contrasting color of the skin, like its relief, "adds years", so many basic cosmetic programs are aimed specifically at improving the complexion.
+Instrument care and sterilization We continue the publication of selected chapters from Norbert Scholz’s new book “Textbook and Illustrated Atlas of Podology” with a story about proper care for the tools.
+Sugar level Before introducing a new depilation procedure to the list of services, cosmetologists are faced with many questions, which our experts will try to answer in this article.
+Unique Cosmetics with a unique composition - the machinations of marketers or an achievement of medicine?
+Unique properties of Helix Aspersa In this article, we will introduce you to the properties of Helix Aspersa mucus, an edible snail that serves as a valuable raw material in the production of cosmetics.
+At the device We present an overview of cosmetology devices for the face and body, as well as recommendations from specialists on choosing equipment.
+Cracks on the feet Treatment and prevention of crack problems Trend: Colored strands This season, color highlighting has become a full-fledged fashion week trend, which means that in the very near future clients will be flocking to beauty salons asking them to do “this.”
+Application point What are transdermal cosmetics?
+Tone correction Contrasting skin color, like its texture, “adds years”, so many basic cosmetology programs are aimed specifically at improving complexion.

 Loading...Loading...